Marisol24/CeNCOOS_Analysis_Data/README.md

 2. Follow Data Exploration

-All data explorations are with raw data at first to look at general trends and if there is any lag/issues/oceanographic instrumentation drift.
+All data explorations in this notebook are preliminary graphs are visualized raw data to look at general trends and if there is any lag/issues/oceanographic instrumentation drift.
 Use cells as needed to check specific years as needed.

 3. Subsetting with Flags

  The netcdf files used in this project are processed quality-controlled data for each year and archived in binary NetCDF.
 The flag is represenative of a quality flag indicating data that has no problems based on processed quality contol.
-The flag used for this project is ==1.
+The flags used for this project is ==1 noting data is 'good' data.

 Ultimately the choosing of the quality flag is up to discretion of interpreter.

-If the interpreter would like a different flag for the subset, simply replace the '==1' with another number. e.g. '==n' i.e. data array with all qc lags as '==1' ii=np.array((df4['temp_flg'] == n) & (df4['sal_flg'] == n) & (df4['fluor_flg'] == n) & (df4['ph_flg'] == n) & (df4['nitrate_flg'] == n) & (df4['do2_flg'] == n))
+If the interpreter would like a different flag for the subset, simply replace the '==1' with another number. e.g. '==n' i.e. data array with all qc flags as '==1' ii=np.array((df4['temp_flg'] == n) & (df4['sal_flg'] == n) & (df4['fluor_flg'] == n) & (df4['ph_flg'] == n) & (df4['nitrate_flg'] == n) & (df4['do2_flg'] == n))